yudhanjaya/Mokuton/README.md

 - allow export to more formats
 - polish those right sidebar elements a little

+## Name inspiration:
-  *Wood Release (木遁, Mokuton, Viz: Wood Style) is a nature transformation kekkei genkai, a combination of Earth and Water Release.[1]
-It was famously used by Hashirama Senju, and in fact is not known to have naturally occurred in anyone else, with the exception of the Ten-Tails, whose true form is the God Tree, leading to it being regarded as impossible to use without having his cells.[2]
-Because of Wood Release's power and versatility, there have been various efforts to reproduce it after Hashirama's death.
-Wood Release techniques are commonly affiliated with the Snake hand seal.* - https://naruto.fandom.com/wiki/Wood_Release
+*Wood Release (木遁, Mokuton, Viz: Wood Style) is a nature transformation kekkei genkai, a combination of Earth and Water Release.
+It was famously used by Hashirama Senju, and in fact is not known to have naturally occurred in anyone else, with the exception of the Ten-Tails, whose true form is the God Tree, leading to it being regarded as impossible to use without having his cells.
+Because of Wood Release's power and versatility, there have been various efforts to reproduce it after Hashirama's death.* - https://naruto.fandom.com/wiki/Wood_Release